ArcaneArts/Amulet/README.md

         }
     }
     ```
-6. Add Manifold Dependencies to your project
+6. Add Manifold Annotation Processors to your project
     ```groovy
     repositories {
         mavenCentral()